 Marketing yourself while you’re still an intern can be challenging.
 As an intern, you’re hyper-aware of the stiff competition.
-There are many other interns and students/recent graduates looking for a job offer, as well as seasoned professionals with anywhere from 5-35 years of experience.
+Many other interns and students/recent graduates are looking for a job offer and seasoned professionals with anywhere from 5-35 years of experience.

 Once you’ve found a suitable company that meets your criteria, make sure you have an outstanding, attention-grabbing resume on hand.

 Work with What You Have

 As you may notice, a typical resume highlights education, credentials, experience, professional affiliations, and volunteer work.
 But what do you do when you have minimal hands-on professional expertise?
 First, start with an informative profile that leaves a good impression on the reader.

 Briefly discuss your passion for your new professional field, the credentials and skills you’ve gained through school and your internship, and your drive and motivation to make a difference for the company.

 Next, a list of areas of expertise or core competencies can bring your unique skills to light.
 Focus on industry buzzwords and innovative methods you learned in school and during your internships.

 This list of traits will catch the reader’s eye right away and show them you’re not just any entry-level professional but a well-rounded and creative individual with practical methods to maximize results for the company.

 After you list your knowledge areas, include your education and credentials instead of jumping right into your professional experience.
 Emphasize your program, major, and minor, if applicable.

 Highlight your grade point average (if it’s high), scholarships, honors programs, or any other features of your academic career you are exceptionally proud of and feel would impress potential employers.
 Additionally, it may be beneficial to list some of the key courses you took that directly relate to the position you’re seeking.